LeagueOS/legal/TermsOfUse.md

 19. **Waiver and Severability.** No waiver by LeagueOS of any term or condition set out in these Terms of Use shall be deemed a further or continuing waiver of such term or condition or a waiver of any other term or condition, and any failure of LeagueOS to assert a right or provision under these Terms of Use shall not constitute a waiver of such right or provision.
 If any provision of these Terms of Use is held by a court or other tribunal of competent jurisdiction to be invalid, illegal, or unenforceable for any reason, such provision shall be eliminated or limited to the minimum extent such that the remaining provisions of the Terms of Use will continue in full force and effect.

-20. **Comments and Concerns.** We welcome our Users to report any suspected violation of this Terms of User or Privacy Policy, including allegedly incorrect information posted by Users, by reaching out to us using the following contact email: [email].
+20. **Comments and Concerns.** We welcome our Users to report any suspected violation of this Terms of User or Privacy Policy, including allegedly incorrect information posted by Users, by reaching out to us using the following contact email: legal@leagueos.gg.
 We will investigate any such report and may act as we deem appropriate in our sole discretion.